 I worry Commissioner Draud is not planning on actively soliciting any formal input from the real experts in the field—us teachers—by means of survey or other methods.
 Luckily, several members of the Task Force welcome written input from teachers regarding complicated educational issues relating to measuring student learning.

 On a deeper level, the whole Task Force process—however it plays out—is just another reminder of how our democratic system can end up undermining what should be(come) a participatory decision making process when so many people are affected.
 Complacency plagues our democracy at many levels.
 Sometimes we can blame ourselves for standing on the sidelines.
+But at other times, like this, we are at risk of being left in the dark.

 Please don’t sit this one out.
 Join me in contacting Commissioner Draud’s office to encourage more inclusive policy making at the Kentucky Department of Education.